sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/IntroToCPUlator.md

 Set the language button to `C` and press `Compile and Load`

-After a few seconds, you will see `Compile Succeeded` in the Messages window
+After a few seconds, you will see `Compile Succeeded` in the Messages window.

 You will also see a `Disassembly` of the compiled C code in the Disassembly widow.
-This represents the compiled object code as it is located in the simulator's memory.
+This represents the compiled object code as it is actually located in the simulator's memory by the `link/loader`.

 You will note that this simple program has created a lot of Assembler code.
 Most of this is library code added by the linker to allow the `printf` command to run.

 At the top of the CPUlator, you will see commands to run the program.

-`Step Into` - runs one machine code instruction and pauses.
+`Step Into` - runs a single machine code instruction and pauses.
-You can look at the changes in registers and memory at each step.
+This allows you to look at the changes in registers and memory at each step.

-`Continue` - runs the entire program until its end or until a `breakpoint` is encountered.
+`Continue` - runs the entire program until its completion or until a `breakpoint` is encountered.

 You can set `breakpoints` in the assembly code by clicking on the panel beside the Address of the instruction where you want to pause.
-Try using breakpoints to pause your program and see what is in the registers and memory at each point.
+Try using breakpoints to pause your program and see what is in the registers and memory at that point.

-Click `continue` and look at the output in the JTAG Uart window - which is actually simulating a terminal.
+Click `Continue` and look at the output in the JTAG Uart window - which is actually simulating a terminal.

 You should see "Hello, World!"

-The GPULator disassembly window shows us all of the corresponding machine code which has been put in memory by the linker which also includes all of the assembly code to implement the `printf` function.
+The GPULator disassembly window shows us all of the corresponding machine code which has been put in memory by the linker and which also includes all of the assembly code to implement the `printf` function.

 We can see the specific translation of our program if we search in the disassembly window  for the `main:` lable.
 This corresponds to the `main()` function call in the C code.

 ![alt text](../docs/images/HelloWorldDissassembly1.png "Figure HelloWorldDissassembly1.png")

-I have added comments below so help you understand the assembly program.
+I have added comments to the disassembled code below so help you understand the assembly program.

 ```
 main:
 push {r4, lr}               // At the start of the function call push r4 and lr Link Register onto the stack
                             // This preserves the r4 data and the LR location for when we return from our program.
-movw r0, #30316 ; 0x766c    // Fill bottom 16 bits of 32 bit register r0 with 0x766c
+movw r0, #30316 ; 0x766c    // Fill the bottom 16 bits of 32 bit register r0 with 0x766c
-movt r0, #1 ; x0x1          // Fill top 16 bits of 32 bit register r0 with 0x1 (so r0 points to address 0x1766c )
+movt r0, #1 ; x0x1          // Fill the top 16 bits of 32 bit register r0 with 0x1 (so r0 points to address 0x1766c )
 bl 0x8ab0 (0x8ab0: printf)  // Call printf function by branching to its address
 mov r0 #0 ; 0x0             // Clear r0 to 0 (this is the return value 0 )
 pop {r4,pc}                 // Restore r4 and jump to next instruction which was in link register